 - You may be stressed when an insurance company doesn’t pay you back or a property assessment doesn’t cover the things you’ve lost.

-- Feeling anxious about money can cause fights or arguments with family members.
+- Feeling anxious about money can impact your relationship with family members.

-- You may feel anxious, guilt, shame, or anger when you spend money.
+- You may feel anxiety, guilt, shame, or anger when you spend money.

 - When you connect with people and support agencies, remember they’re there to work with you and give support.
-It’s okay to say that you’re mad or frustrated, but don’t be verbally or physically abusive.
-Angry physical or emotional outbursts can increase your anger, make you feel angry longer and make anger your normal response to difficult situations.
-Express yourself in a calm, respectful way so others are more likely to listen and help you.
+It’s OK to say that you’re feeling mad or frustrated, but verbal or physical abuse is never OK.
+Find